udacity/create-your-own-adventure/english/batman/batman.md

 Another shouts "Who is John Cena"

-"Goodluck talking to John Cena, he sucks!"
+"Goodluck talking to John Cena, he sucks! yeah he does!"

 "This is the last time i am talking to John Cena"